natcap/invest.users-guide/source/data_sources.rst

 Annual & Monthly Precipitation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Precipitation may be interpolated from long-term rain gauge point data.
-When considering rain gage data, make sure that they provide good coverage over the area of interest, especially if there are large changes in elevation that cause precipitation amounts to be heterogeneous within the study area.
+When considering rain gauge data, make sure that they provide good coverage over the area of interest, especially if there are large changes in elevation that cause precipitation amounts to be heterogeneous within the study area.
 Ideally, the gauges will have at least 10 years of continuous data, with no large gaps, around the same time period as the land use/land cover map used as input.
 Precipitation as snow should be included.

 Global data sets from remote sensing models can account for remote areas if field data are not available.
 You can use coarse data from the freely available global data sets developed by the Climatic Research Unit: http://www.cru.uea.ac.uk or WorldClim: https://www.worldclim.org/.

 Within the United States, the PRISM group at Oregon State University provides free precipitation data at a 30-arcsecond resolution.
 See their website at https://prism.oregonstate.edu/ and navigate to '800m Normals' to download data.

 .. _design_storm: